 “Formula 1 drivers are extremely fit athletes,” says Eliot Challifour, a performance coach who has worked with former McLaren driver Stoffel Vandoorne and others over the course of his 15 years in motorsport.

-The downforce generated by an F1 car – which allows them to corner at speeds of up to 180 miles per hour – exposes drivers to G-force up to 6.5G, meaning they need a strong neck – strong enough to “hold five to six times the weight of their head” – to withstand the stress on their upper body.
+Braking and turning: The G force requires a lot from our bodies as well.
+Imagine coming on a straight part of the track at about 250 km/h and brake in 2 seconds slowing down to 30 or 40 km/h.
+The downforce generated by an race car which allows them to high speed corner at speeds of up to 180 miles per hour exposes drivers to G-force up to 6.5G, meaning they need a strong neck strong enough to hold five to six times the weight of their head to withstand the stress on their upper body.